eriktorsner/wp-bootstrap/README.md

 ### Section: extensions

 If the basic functionality in Wp-Bootstrap can't handle content in a certain situation, it's often possible to handle it via an extension.
-An extension is a PHP class that implements filters and actions to respond to certain events.
+An extension is a PHP class that implements WordPress filters and actions to respond to certain events.
 For instance, if a plugin uses a custom table, an extension can hook into the 'wp-bootstrap_after_export' action to serialize that table to a file when the site is being exported.
 During import, the extension would hook into the 'wp-bootstrap_after_import' action to read the serialized file back into the database.

-Exensions can be made specifically for a certain plugin or for a specific site project.
+Extensions can be made specifically for a certain plugin or for a specific site project.

 | Name                                   | Type   | Description                                                            |